whatnote/Christine-Clyde-Dog-Services/README.md

 ## Features left to Implement

-- qualifications
+- Qualifications
-- dbs section
+- DBS section

-both to be added to the about section.
+both to be added in future updates of the about section.

 # Technologies Used

-- [Html](https://www.w3schools.com/html/) - Hyper Text Markup Language, used for creating the website.
+- [HTML](https://www.w3schools.com/html/) - Hyper Text Markup Language, used for creating the website.
-- [Css](https://www.w3schools.com/css/) - Cascading Style Sheet, used for styling the website.
+- [CSS](https://www.w3schools.com/css/) - Cascading Style Sheet, used for styling the website.
 - [Bootstrap](https://getbootstrap.com/) - Bootstrap grid system, navigation bar.
 - [Font Awesome](https://fontawesome.com/) - Font awesome Icons are used for the Social media links contained in the Footer section of the website.
 - [Google Fonts](https://fonts.google.com/) - Google fonts are used in the project to import the Yantramanav and Open Sans.
 - [Balsamiq](https://balsamiq.com/) – Used for creating the wireframes.
 - [Git](https://git-scm.com/) - Git is used as version control software to commit and push code to the GitHub repository where the source code is stored.
-- [GitHub](https://github.com/) - GithHub is the hosting site used to store the source code.
+- [GitHub](https://github.com/) - GitHub is the hosting site used to store the source code.
-- [Gitpod](https://www.gitpod.io/) - Development environment where the site was built.
+- [GitPod](https://www.gitpod.io/) - Development environment where the site was built.
 - [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) - Using inspect and also Lighthouse to test the site.
 - [W3C HTML validator](https://validator.w3.org/) - Used to test the html code.
 - [W3C CSS validator](https://jigsaw.w3.org/css-validator/) - Used to test the CSS code.